karindalziel/middleman_test/README.md

+# Resources

+- After some trial and error, I hit upon this multiple blog starter and switched to using it. https://github.com/nukos/multiple.middleman-blog.skeleton

 # middleman_test
 This is a test of middleman + a few rake tasks.
 When/if I get it working I'll start a new repo for the finished product.